KI-CHU NEW YORK SPECIAL CURATED COLLECTIONS

-You can find your favorite pieces and buy from our hand-selected collections.
+You can find your favorite pieces and purchase from our special curated collections.
 By appointment only.
 Please request an appointment via our "contact" page.

 CERAMICS by Kifumi Kawamura